-The Group's investment properties amounted to \$\$47,533,000 (2016: \$\$54,616,000).
+The Group's investment properties amounting to \$\$66,489,000 (2017: \$\$47,533,000).
 Investment properties are stated at their estimated fair values.

-The fair values of the Group's investment properties in the People's Republic of China ("PRC") have been determined on the basis of valuations carried out at year end by independent professional valuers having an appropriate recognised professional qualification and recent experience in the location and category of the properties being valued.
+The fair values of the Group's investment properties located in the People's Republic of China ("PRC") and Singapore have been determined on the basis of valuations carried out at year end by independent professional valuers having an appropriate recognised professional qualification and recent experience in the location and category of the properties being valued.
 The fair values were determined based on an open market basis by making reference to the recent transactions of similar properties in similar location and condition under the prevailing market conditions.